All Products

 Document Center

-1. Log on to SDK Center and select the service whose SDK you want to use.
-In this example, Short Message Service (SMS) is selected.
+1. Log on to SDK Center and select the product whose APIs you want to call, such as Short Message Service (SMS).

-2. On the Short Message Service page, select Python in the All languages section.
-On the Quick Start tab, obtain the installation method of Short Message Service (SMS) SDK.image
+2. On the Installation page, and for All Languages, select Python.
+Then, on the Quick Start tab, you can find the SDK installation method for Short Message Service (SMS).image

 Important

-The temporary environment variables configured by using the export command are valid only for the current session.
-After you exit the session, the configured environment variables become invalid.
-To configure permanent environment variables, you can add the export command to the startup configuration file of the corresponding operating system.
+A temporary environment variable set using the export command is valid only for the current session.
+The variable is cleared when the session ends.
+For long-term retention (LTR), add the export command to the startup configuration file of your operating system.

 • Configure the AccessKey ID and press Enter.